 8. Neuschwanstein Castle, Germany

-A lonely castle in the Bavarian wilderness with it’s own personal bat cave?
-Yes please!
-Walt Disney thought it was so beautiful he modeled Cinderella’s castle off of it, and i’m not about to disagree with him.
+A lonely castle in the Bavarian wilderness with its own personal bat cave?
+Yes, please!
+Walt Disney thought it was so beautiful he modelled Cinderella’s castle off of it, and I’m not about to disagree with him.

 9. Dubrovnik, Croatia

 The beauty of Dubrovnik is not limited to one area, or view or moment of time, but is endless and enriched in the whole city.
 Having said that, I feel its best appreciated from above where you can enjoy the clash of colour between the rooftops and the Adriatic sea.